 Due to the pandemic, travelling has become a rather complicated issue.
 Certain countries won’t let you in, others require expensive Covid tests.
-Some people are afraid to travel as they could get stuck in a place due to a quarantine, others are in panic due to prejudice, thinking that foreigners coming to their country could bring diseases.
-Thus, the decision of many is to explore the places in the country where they are currently living, be it their homelands, to which they have returned for a save anchoring, or a foreign land, where they got locked-down or where they resolved to stay – for various reasons.
+Some people are afraid to travel as they could get stuck in a place due to a quarantine.
+Others are in panic.
+Thus, the decision of many is to explore the places in the country where they are currently living, be it their homelands, to which they have returned for a save anchoring, or a foreign land, where they got locked or where they resolved to stay – for various reasons.

 I remained in Peru, a country of marvellous nature, rich history and stunning heritage, where there is a lot to see and explore.

 When we keep our eyes and heart wide open, common sense alert, when we follow hygienic precautions and governmental regulations with responsibility, travelling in Peru is now possible.

 Yet, depending on what region or province you travel from or two, you might need a permission: for your car and personal, so just check before you head off.
 There might be police controls on your way to the final destination and even in the destination.